Lucaspvo/spotify-basic-ui/README.md

 ## 4. Run Application

-`F.Y.I` this development server is running with self-signed certificate, so it might be necessary to allow the browser to access this page to continue to the application
+`F.Y.I` this development server is running with self-signed certificate, so it might be necessary to allow the browser to access the page to continue to the application

 To run the application run the following command from root directory:\
 `yarn start`